 Holly Stumpf graduated from the University of Rochester and received an M.Ed. in Creative Arts from Lesley University.
 She attended the yearlong course at the Orff Institute in Salzburg, Austria, where she studied Orff-Schulwerk, which she believes to be an authentic vision of integrated arts education.
 Ms. Stumpf has taught elementary music in Lexington, Massachusetts, since 1975, and has taught courses at the New England Conservatory and UMassLowell.
 She has presented several workshops at national American Orff-Schulwerk Association conferences.
 She has recently traveled to Senegal and Ghana to study African drumming and dancing, and has led community drum circles.
 Ms. Stumpf received the Lexington Public Schools Diversity Award in 2008 for her multicultural music and movement curriculum and the Yale Distinguished Music Educators Award for 2011.

-Violinist Hsin-Lin Tsai has concertized as soloist and chamber musician throughout the U.S., Europe and Taiwan, and has performed with artists such as Christoph Eschenbach, Sir Colin Davis, and principal players of the Boston Symphony, Cleveland Orchestra, Montréal and San Diego Symphony orchestras.
-The legendary pedagogue Yfrah Neaman said of her: "I haven't heard anyone play with such musicality, emotion, and beautiful sound in the last fifty years."
+Hsin-Lin Tsai has concertized as soloist and chamber musician throughout the U.S, Europe and Taiwan, and has performed with artists such as Andris Nelsons, John Williams, Sir Colin Davis, and principal players and members of the Boston Symphony, Cleveland Orchestra, Montréal and San Diego Symphony orchestras.
+The legendary Yfrah Neaman said of her "I have not heard anyone play with such musicality, emotion, and beautiful sound in the last fifty years."